alisonGitHub/hadoop_install/README.md

     - pocoyo-1

 * sudo vi /etc/hosts
-  - add folowing lines, for  master
+  - add folowing lines, for  each machine or use scp to others
     - 127.0.0.1 localhost
     - pocoyo-1 192.168.1.72 # nameNode
     - pocoyo-2 192.168.1.52 # secondary namdNode